replexica/replexica/readme.md

 > `pnpm replexica i18n` must be run after every build, to fetch the latest translations from the Replexica platform.
 It must be run in CI/CD pipelines as well, right after the `build` step.

 > [!NOTE]
 > We know that running `pnpm replexica i18n` after every build and running the build twice can be a bit cumbersome.
-We're working on a solution to make this process more streamlined (ETA April 2024 🙏)! <https://github.com/replexica/replexica/issues/26>
+We're working on a solution to make this process more streamlined (ETA April 2024).
+We're working really hard on this one! 🙏 <https://github.com/replexica/replexica/issues/26>

 ### Step 5 (Optional).
 Test the result